abekalarz/metal-alert-notifier-service/README.md

 3. Find root application class named `MetalAlertNotifierServiceApplication.java` and simply run it directly from Intelij IDEA (right click on the file and click `Run...`)
 4. Optional: if you found any issues with running in point 3. then please try to use this command directly from terminal in root project directory `mvn spring-boot:run`.

+## If you want to initialize MongoDB database with some pre-defined data follow below steps:
+1. Go to project directory and open terminal inside this location.
+2. Look for file named `init_templates_in_MongoDB_database.sh` - this file includes 3 exemplary templates for metal alerting.
+3. Give appropriate right to before run: `chmod +x init_templates_in_MongoDB_database.sh`
+4. Run this bash script via: `./init_templates_in_MongoDB_database.sh`

 # Technologies used:
 1. Java in version 21.
 2. Spring Boot starters in version 3.4.4.